The Journey Of Plantar Fasciitis:

-The body is constantly adapting to the demands we place on it.
+The body is continually adapting to the demands we place on it.
 Skin gets thicker if we use our hands a lot (manual worker) and muscles get stronger if we train them.

-The stitching that connects the heel bone to the toes is called the plantar fascia and it too can harden with extra stress (poor foot wear choice, old trauma, genetics or running).
-It becomes reinforced by the body (adaption) to cope with this extra stress: Thickening phase.
+The stitching that connects the heel bone to the toes is called the plantar fascia, and it too can harden with extra stress (poor footwear choice, old trauma, genetics or running).
+It becomes reinforced by the body (adaption) to cope with this additional stress:

 If you have an unforgiving thick fascia & then walk or run a repetitive yank on the underside of the heel is amplified.
 This increase is due to the elastic elements of the cord being removed by the body (more stiffness = less bounce). this often happens without any pain or even symptoms.

 A period normally above the norm for the individual of either the arch dropping (poor shoe support, walking on unstable ground i.e sand/ wet mud) or excessive time on toes increases the pull through this now stiff cord.
 The yanking leads to inflammation of the plantar fascia on the underside heel.

 This is inflammation and pain is termed medically as plantar fasciitis.

 While classic methods of softening and stretching i.e massage and stretching are first employed many people don't respond.
 Our groundbreaking plantar fasciitis management “shockwave therapy” softens the fascia in a quick non-invasive 15-30 minute treatment.